alexandre-hallaine/Rainfall/level1/walkthrough.md

 The buffer is 64 bytes long.
 Therefore, passing more than 64 bytes to the program will result in a buffer overflow.
 Our goal is to overflow the stack until we reach the return address of the main function, which is 12 bytes after the buffer.
 > If the stack layout isn't as straightforward as the one in this exercise, you can just use a [Buffer overflow pattern generator](https://wiremask.eu/tools/buffer-overflow-pattern-generator/), to find the offset of the return address.
 However when possible try to understand the stack layout with the `sub` instruction.

-Anything written beyond those 76 bytes (64 bytes of buffer + 12 bytes to reach the return address) will be treated as an address and jumped to by the `ret` instruction of the `main` function.
+Anything written beyond those 76 bytes (64 bytes of buffer + 12 bytes to reach the return address) will be treated as an address (only the 4 next bytes) and jumped to by the `ret` instruction of the `main` function.

 Now, we need to find the address of the `run` function, which spawns a shell, to jump to it:
 ```